GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-06 07:22:25 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-06 08:50:55 IST

 Current Weather in Coimbatore:
-Temperature: 20.88 °C
+Temperature: 21.88 °C
-Condition: mist
+Condition: haze